IBMProjectEventStore/db2eventstore-IoT-Analytics/rest/README.md

 ```

-- Define IPREST variable, which you can obtain from
+- For the `IPREST` variable, which you can obtain from
 ```
 oc get route  | grep -v 'HOST/PORT' | awk '{print $2}'
 ```